Good farming starts from the ground up

 “If you have good soil health, you have good cattle,” Damewood says.
 “It’s really that simple.”

 Producing the best beef possible is the farm’s top priority.
-But in many ways, Ayrshire is just as focused on growing grass: equal parts rancher and grass farmer, rooted in the principal that caring for grass by mimicking the natural habits of grazers and the cycles of nature produces healthier animals and healthier meat.
+But in many ways, Ayrshire is just as focused on growing grass: equal parts rancher and grass farmer, rooted in the principle that caring for grass by mimicking the natural habits of grazers and the cycles of nature produces healthier animals and healthier meat.

 Life-Giving Substance